Class of 2024:

 Louis Polcin (Concord, CA), CLAS, HIST, Phi Beta Kappa, Departmental Honors in Classics, summa cum laude [Greek and Latin language tutor; now pursuing a Masters dregree at the University of British Columbia in Canada]

-Liandra Chapman (Portland, OR), ECON, clas, Phi Beta Kappa, Departmental Honors in Economics, magna cum laude, Mortar Board honor society
+Liandra Chapman (Portland, OR), ECON, clas, Phi Beta Kappa, Departmental Honors in Economics, magna cum laude, Mortar Board honor society [now an Analyst with Evergreen Economics in Portland, OR]

 Miranda Livers (Sacramento, CA), ANTH, clas, soc [studied abroad at the University of Otago in New Zealand]